metaborg/spg/spg.core/README.md

 The `spg.eclipse` project relies on this project, and Tycho resolves POM dependencies, but only if they are OSGi bundles.
 The `sbt-osgi` plugin adds the `osgiBundle` task which creates an OSGi bundle for the project and changes the `publish` task to publish an OSGi bundle instead of a raw JAR archive.
-In Maven speak, this is the equivalent of `maven-bundle-plugin`.
+Like `maven-bundle-plugin`, `sbt-osgi` is a wrapper for the `Bnd` tool.

 When developing an Eclipse plugin, Eclipse resolves its dependencies (MANIFEST.MF) in the Target platform.
 To get the osgi-ified `spg.eclipse` in Eclipse, first